ethereum/execution-apis/src/engine/shanghai.md

 #### Specification

 1. Consensus layer client software **MUST NOT** surface an error to the user if this method call fails with any error including `-32601: Method not found`.
+Consensus layer client software **MUST** still call this method.

 1. Execution layer client software **MUST NOT** surface an error to the user if this method is not called.